KYVENetwork/docs/docs/developers/data_engineers/accessing_data/trustless-api/implementation.md

 ### Database structure & Adapter

-How are the data items stored and how do we index them?
+How are the data items stored and how do are they indexed?

-We have two schemes:
+There are two types:
 1. DataItemDocument
 2. IndexDocument.

-There will be exactly two tables per pool with the following naming conventions: data_items_pool_`poolId`, indices_pool_`poolId`
+There will be exactly two tables per pool with pre-defined naming conventions:

-**DataItemDocument**
+**DataItemDocument** (`data_items_pool_{ poolId }`)
 |ID|BundleID|PoolID|FileType|FilePath|
 |-|-|-|-|-|
 |uint, primary key|int64|int64|int|string|

-**IndexDocument**
+**IndexDocument** (`indices_pool_{ poolId }`)
 |Value|IndexID|DataItemID|
 |-|-|-|
 |string, primary key|int, primary key|uint|

-We have to save the index id, because there might be more than one index for a data item e.g. `block_height` & `slot_number`.
+The IndexID must be saved because there might be multiple indices for a data item, such as `block_height` and `slot_number`.

-We use a database adapter interface to separate the database implementation from our logic.
-This allows us to switch databases without modifying anything else except the database adapter.
+A database adapter interface is used to separate the database implementation from the logic.
+This approach allows switching databases without modifying anything except the database adapter.

 Adapter interface:
 ```go